fireundubh/playwithfire/skyrim/master-of-disguise/faqs.md

 - There is a single formlist for every disguise.
 - Each formlist contains all possible items that comprise each disguise.
 - Every item must have the appropriate Biped Body Template First Person Flags.
-- No disguise with the same essential slot should share the same item.
 - Only items in the following slots are evaluated: Hair, Body, Hands, Amulet, Ring, Feet, Shield, and Circlet.
+- Disguises with the same essential slot should never share the same item in that slot.

 ## Slots